MicrosoftLearning/TestRepo/testrepo/wwl/connect-power-platform-to-sap-azure/includes/1-introduction.md

 this is a splle error.

+please follow the steps in order to utilize this module.

 After this module, you will be able to:

 - Describe the key concepts and products that form the Microsoft Power Platform suite.